 - engage in negotiations with the expropriating authority; or

-- request that the compensation be negotiated before the Board of Negotiation or determined by arbitration before the Ontario Municipal Board.
+- request that the compensation be negotiated before the Board of Negotiation or determined by arbitration before the Local Planning Appeal Tribunal (formerly the Ontario Municipal Board).

 The compensation payable to an owner would be based on the following four broad categories: